foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/Examples_Tutorials/Examples_Tutorials.rst

 ..

 .. note::
-   Here 2 memories instead of 3 may be used w/o effect on XY performance.
+   You can use two memories instead of three without effect on XY performance.
 ..